 ▶ 15 min. drive via National Route 41

-▶ Free visitor parking: 22 spaces (incl.
-1 space for visitors with disabilities)
+▶ Free visitor parking: 13 spaces

 Notes: Please enter the free visitor parking area from National Route 41.

 Please note that the free visitor parking is limited.

 If all spaces are in use, please use a nearby paid parking area.